Timothy-py/Gallery-Tracker/README.md

 ## Description

 A product gallery tracking and optimizer API that shows how other buyers are using/consuming the product.
+Go to PROJECT_DESCRIPTION.md file for the full project descripton.

 ## APPS